asapacsin/image-classifiers/README.md

 To classify traffic sign images in ppm, three classifiers will be used

 ## Requirements
-matplotlib, csv, PIL, numpy, sklearn, time, datetime
+matplotlib, csv, PIL, numpy, sklearn, time, datetime, pickle

 ## Usage